braune-digital/BrauneDigitalPitcher/README.md

 <img src="http://www.pitcher-app.com/images/Pitcher-Logo-Pos-Big.png" width="400">

+Pitcher App (http://www.pitcher-app.com) is a webservice which allows you to easily send exceptions from your project.
+In contrast to classical monitoring webservices, Pitcher is able to pitch individual exceptions from projects, where Pitcher is acting like a satellite which communicates which ground control.
+Register now at pitcher-app.com and create your project.
+After receiving the secret, the next step is installing the PHP component (oder Bundle in case of using Symfony) and linking the satellite by defining the secret.

-This PHP component allows to easily send exceptions from your project to the Pitcher App, which will send notifications through different channels (iOS Push Notification, E-Mail or WAMP Websocket).
+This PHP component allows you to send notifications through different channels (iOS Push Notification, E-Mail or WAMP Websocket).

 ## Integrations